crablab/dissertation/reports/final_report/final_report.md

 Other issues stemmed from bad documentation. `flask_login` for example misrepresented a property which if not permanently set to `True` results in no user being able to log in.
 This seems to actually be a bug in the implementation, but as it is a breaking change, I have proposed a modification to the documentation [@crablab_change_2020].
 I also experienced issues in using new technology with Flask.
 Whilst I wanted to make my Flask projects more scalable and use proper design patterns with Flask Blueprints, I did have issues introducing a hollistic set of unit tests including the ORM and database connection.
 The lesson learned here is to avoid using too much new and unfamilier technology - Flask Blueprints were already a steep learning curve and by trying to use a new style of unit testing and a new ORM with dynamic configuration in addition, the risk of nothing working at the end dramatically increases.

+Another problem related to the `pytest` integration tests.
+These were originally intended to be unit tests but they gradually morphed into integration tests run against the live database.
+As mentioned, in order to write full unit tests the connection to the database should have been mocked.
+Learning how to do proper Python unit testing with the Flask webserver and a database connection is something I would look into further before starting the project, as it would have made the code easier to verify and more robust.
+Having automated testing has been useful and this serves to reinforce the crucial nature of complete test environments.

 When comparing these issues to the original risk assessment (Appendix 7), the risks identified did all come into play, to various degrees.
 Of course the risk that ocurred with the largest impact relates to the Bluetooth device comunication, which ultimately has not worked reliably.
 Alternatives, such as Web NFC were investigated and discarded, whereas Web USB was investigated and trialed but further technical issues and time constraints in investigating these meant it was not ultimately implemented.

 Other risks, such as with the clicker analysis and functional design have manifested, but not to the same degree as the impact of the issues with the web APIs.
 Having all the assessed risks in mind has helped in planning the rest of the project, helping to avoid disproportionate amounts of time being given over to small areas of the project.
 This has meant no large blockages in work built up, but has had a material impact on deliverables to date.